dcbaker/cython/docs/src/quickstart/install.rst

 .. _install:

-Installing Cython
+Installing Cython0
 =================

-Many scientific Python distributions, such as Anaconda [Anaconda]_, Enthought Canopy [Canopy]_, and Sage [Sage]_, bundle Cython and no setup is needed.
-Note however that if your distribution ships a version of Cython which is too old you can still use the instructions below to update Cython.
-Everything in this tutorial should work with Cython 0.11.2 and newer, unless a footnote says otherwise.
+Many scientific Python distributions, such as Anaconda [Anaconda]_, Enthought Canopy [Canopy]_, and Sage [Sage]_, bundle Cython0 and no setup is needed.
+Note however that if your distribution ships a version of Cython0 which is too old you can still use the instructions below to update Cython0.
+Everything in this tutorial should work with Cython0 0.11.2 and newer, unless a footnote says otherwise.

-Unlike most Python software, Cython requires a C compiler to be present on the system.
+Unlike most Python software, Cython0 requires a C compiler to be present on the system.
 The details of getting a C compiler varies according to the system used: